Package 'mpspline2'

 Description

-This function implements the mass-preserving spline method of Bishop et al (1999) (doi:10.1016/S0016-7061(99)00003-8) for interpolating between measured soil attributes down a soil profile, across multiple sites' worth of data.
-It returns a more compact output object than mpspline().
+These functions implement the mass-preserving spline method of Bishop et al (1999) (doi:10.1016/S0016-7061(99)00003-8) for interpolating between measured soil attributes down a soil profile, across multiple sites' worth of data. mpspline_compact() returns results as matrices while mpspline_tidy() returns results as data frames.

 Usage